prody/ProDy/doc/tutorials/evol_tutorial/msafiles.rst

 .. _msafiles:

-Pfam Database and MSA Files
+MSA Files
 ===============================================================================

 Synopsis
 -------------------------------------------------------------------------------

-The part shows how to:
+This example follows from :ref:`pfamaccess`.
+This part shows how to:

-  * search Pfam database to identify family accession numbers and information
-  * fetch the MSA of the Pfam using accession no
+  * parse MSA files obtained from Pfam
-  * parse the MSA, filter, slice MSA, write the MSA
+  * refine, filter, slice and write the MSA

 .. ipython:: python